JiekaiLab/scDIOR/README.md

 <div id="1"></div>

 ## Overview[![top](Figures/top.jpg)](#0)

-The scDIOR software was developed for single-cell data transformation between platforms of R and Python based on Hierarchical Data Format Version 5 ([HDF5](https://www.hdfgroup.org/)).
+scDIOR software was developed for single-cell data transformation between platforms of R and Python based on Hierarchical Data Format Version 5 ([HDF5](https://www.hdfgroup.org/)).
 There is a data IO ecosystem composed of two modules, [dior](https://github.com/JiekaiLab/dior)  and [diopy](https://pypi.org/project/diopy), between three R packages (Seurat, SingleCellExperiment, Monocle) and a Python package (Scanpy).

 scDIOR accommodates a variety of data types across programming languages and platforms in an ultrafast way, including single-cell RNA-seq and spatial resolved transcriptomics data, using only a few codes in IDE or command line interface.